Jbleezy/BO1-Reimagined/README.md

 * Now award kill points immediately if killed while crawling on a wall

 ### Thief
+* Initial thief round always happens 1 or 2 rounds after turning on the power
 * Health increase per round: 1000
 * Max health: 30,000
 * Same health no matter how many payers are in the match